Birth, Sato Bon

 Raphael, The School of Athens, 1509–1511

 Then the 20th century systematically dismantled all of it.
 Minimalism stripped ornament from architecture.
 The Bauhaus reduced design to pure function.
-Brutalism built cities in concrete and glass, indifferent to the body and hostile to beauty.
+Brutalism built cities in concrete and glass, indifferent to the body and hostile to beauty and the natural world.
 Conceptual art declared that the idea was enough; craft, skill, and beauty were optional.
-A blank canvas, a pile of rocks, a fluorescent tube in an empty room: all of it valid, none of it feels warm nor human.
+A blank canvas, a pile of rocks, a fluorescent tube in an empty room: all of it valid, though, none of it feels warm nor human.

 The result is the world most of us now inhabit.
 Glass towers that reflect the sky but reveal nothing.
 Cities engineered for efficiency and indifferent to the body and human spirit.
 Public spaces that process people rather than welcome them.
 Walk through any major downtown built after 1960 and feel it: the absence of warmth, of craft, of anything that invites you to linger.
 Buildings that age badly because they were never designed to be loved.
 The culture got the environment its art prepared it for.